 No, it’s pretty certain.
 The father said, “It could be indigestion or stomach flu he caught from his younger brother.”
 I think it strains credulity to suspect anything other than stomach flu since his younger brother had the same symptoms the day before.

 It is for increased hunger, so I’ll say arsenicum.

 What do you anticipate in an Arsenicum gastro-intestinal flu?
 Why don’t we like Arsenicum here?
 What’s missing?
 And what are the characteristic symptoms of this case–the striking, strange, rare and peculiar?
 And does Arsenicum cover them?
 That is the question.

 Well I can see now that it’s China: Dehydration, flatulence,

 OK, wait.
 The dehydration was from vomiting 6 times in a period of roughly 5 hours.
 The parents took him to the hospital for dehydration, I wouldn’t have; I would have just let him drink water, which he was able to do after the remedy.
 The remedy itself covered dehydration!
 I think they just fell back into their habits of running to the hospital with their children at the slightest provocation.
-Harry was fine after the remedy and looked more alert; so, problem solved as far as I’m concerned; so, I wouldn’t make an issue out of “dehydration” in this case; as in, “Aha!
-Dehydration!
-China!!!!”
+Harry was fine after the remedy and looked more alert; so, problem solved as far as I was concerned; so, I wouldn’t make an issue out of “dehydration” in this case; as in, “Aha!
+Dehydration: China!!!!”
 Also, the flatulence China is so famous for, all the father said about flatulence was, “He vomits so forcefully, it causes him to fart.”
 So to me, the symptom here then is not “flatulence” but “forcible vomiting”.

 belching of bitter fluid,